Fuegolito/Convert-text-to-Draw.io-importable-XML/README.md

 This is then followed by the label of the arrow: therefore, `->/user/front/filler text from user to frontend` means to draw a dispatch arrow from user to frontend with the label 'filler text from user to frontend'

+This is further followed by a messaging sequence that for now has allows 2 messages to be diplayed with each arrow